-There is a lot to consider when it comes to selecting the right roofing material for your home.
-Your roof plays an important role in protecting your home from the natural elements.
-It also increases the value of your home depending on its insulation quality and appearance.
+When selecting the right roofing material for your home, there is a lot to consider.
+Your roof plays an important role in protecting your home from the natural elements, and it also increases the value of your home depending on its insulation quality and appearance.

 What all started with just banana leaves and hay stacks to prepare a shelter from the rain and sun has now emerged as an industry with an extensive range of products.
-Roofers now offer materials and styles like natural slate and wood to man-made products such as asphalts, sheet metal, and plastic polymers.
+Roofers now offer materials and styles like natural slate and wood to manufactured products such as asphalt, sheet metal, and plastic polymers.

 They have low insulation quality and a shorter life span than any other roofing material.
-Standard shingles are available in a wide variety of colors and are the cheapest option in roofing material.
+Standard shingles are available in a wide variety of colors and are the cheapest option for roofing material.

-Metal roofing was generally used for warehouse construction in the past, but with advanced technological changes, many people are choosing metal roofing for their residential homes.
+Metal roofing was used for warehouse construction in the past, but with advanced technological changes, many people choose metal roofing for their residential homes.
 They are available in copper, aluminum, and stainless steel with a high percentage of recycled content.

 The look varies from traditional metal roof panels to simulating wood shakes and shingles, slate, or tile.
-Metal roofing is lightweight, fire resistant and durable.
-Apart from its longevity, it is much lighter than most materials and resistant to adverse weather.
+Metal roofing is lightweight, fire-resistant, and durable.
+Besides its longevity, it is much lighter than most materials and resistant to adverse weather.

-Wood shingles and shakes are available in different qualities of wood like cedar, redwood, southern pine.
-Shingles are made with the help of a machine whereas shakes are handmade and have a rougher look.
+Wood shingles and shakes are available in different qualities of wood, like cedar, redwood, and southern pine.
+Shingles are made with the help of a machine, whereas shakes are handmade and have a rougher look.
 Since this type of roofing is more aesthetically appealing due to its natural appearance, it's much more expensive than asphalts.

 However, in recent years, its use has been a concern due to its lack of fire resistance and the potential of mold in heavy rainfall.

-These shingle and shakes have been categorized under class 'A' and 'B' according to the character of the specified.
+These shingles and shakes have been categorized under class 'A' and 'B' according to the specified character.
 Class 'B' products have been pressure treated with fire retardants and are readily available.

 Before considering a wood roof, please check with your local building departments that there aren't any restrictions in your community.

-Clay tile is made from natural clay which is fired in a kiln whereas concrete tile is made from a mixture of Portland cement and sand.
-These tiles give comparable benefits to slate but with a greater variety and at a lower cost.
-Tile is very durable and fire resistant but it’s much more heavy and expensive than other materials like asphalts shingles, fiber cement products, so your roof may require a reinforcement if you are planning to go for tile roofing.
+Clay tile is made from natural clay fired in a kiln, whereas concrete tile is made from a mixture of Portland cement and sand.
+These tiles give comparable benefits to slate but with a greater variety and lower cost.
+Tile is very durable and fire resistant but much heavier andmore expensive than other materials like asphalt, shingles, and fiber cement products, so your roof may require reinforcement if you are planning to go for tile roofing.

 Slate is a dense natural material that is non-absorbent.
 Its color is determined by its chemical and mineral compositions.
-As we know these factors vary from place to place, slate is available in a variety of colors.
+As we know, these factors vary from place to place; slate is available in various colors.
 These factors also influence the responsiveness of slate towards changing color upon exposure to weather.

-Re-roofing with slate will require reinforcement of the roof to carry its heavy load.
-Although it's non-leaching and lasts for hundreds of years and its natural beauty is unparalleled, it is one of the most expensive of steep slope roofing materials.
-Its installation is labor intensive and requires considerable skills.
+Re-roofing with slate will require roof reinforcement to carry its heavy load.
+Although it's non-leaching, lasts for hundreds of years, and its natural beauty is unparalleled, it is one of the most expensive steep slope roofing materials.
+Its installation is labor-intensive and requires considerable skills.

-Silicone roof coating restoration is one of the most affordable, cost-effective and durable options if you are looking for roof restoration or a new roof coating.
+Silicone roof coating restoration is one of the most affordable, cost-effective, and durable options if you are looking for roof restoration or a new roof coating.
 Silicone roof coating is made up of 100% silicone which helps to prevent leaks more efficiently than any other roofing material.
-This roof coating doesn't require primer and double coating, hence it'll save your time, material cost as well as labor charges.
+This roof coating doesn't require a primer and double coating.
+Hence it'll save you time, material costs, and labor charges.

-If you are looking for a roof restoration or a new roofing system, Applied Roofing Services based in Orange County, CA, is the best place for all your roofing requirements.
+Applied Roofing Services, based in Orange County, CA, is the best place for all your roofing requirements if you are looking for roof restoration or a new roofing system.